TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set your network SSID Name

-Change the variable `$NETWORKSSID` to the name of the SSID network your clients will connect to.
+Change the variable `$global:NETWORKSSID` to the name of the SSID network your clients will connect to.
 On macOS hosts, the user certificate will be set to automatically authenticate to this SSID when the end user selects the WiFi Network.
-Multiple SSIDs can be provided as a single string with SSID names separated by a space, ex: "CorpNetwork_Denver CorpNetwork_Boulder". **Note: The SSID and user certificate are only associated with macOS system commands are generated.
+Multiple SSIDs can be provided as a single string with SSID names separated by a semicolon, ex: "CorpNetwork_Denver;CorpNetwork_Boulder;CorpNetwork_Boulder 5G;Guest Network". **Note: The SSID and user certificates are only associated with macOS system commands.
 This parameter does not affect windows generated commands**

 #### Set the openSSL Binary location

 Depending on the host system and how OpenSSL is installed, this variable can either point to a path or call the binary with just the name `openssl`.

-[For macOS systems](#macos-requirements), this will likely need to be set to the openSSL binary installation path like `'/opt/homebrew/opt/openssl@3/bin/openssl'` or `'/usr/local/Cellar/openssl@3/3.0.7/bin/openssl'` if installed through Homebrew.
+[For macOS systems](#macos-requirements), this will likely need to be set to the openSSL binary installation path like `'/opt/homebrew/opt/openssl@3/bin/openssl'` or `'/usr/local/Cellar/openssl@3/3.1.1/bin/openssl'` if installed through Homebrew.

-Else, for Windows systems, installing OpenSSL and setting an environment variable described in [Windows Requirements](#Windows-Requirements) should be sufficient. (i.e no additional changes to `$opensslBinary` necessary)
+Else, for Windows systems, installing OpenSSL and setting an environment variable described in [Windows Requirements](#Windows-Requirements) should be sufficient. (i.e no additional changes to `$global:opensslBinary` necessary)

 #### Set Your Certificate Subject Headers

-Change the default values provided in the `$Subj` variable to Country, State, Locality, Organization, Organization Unit and Common Name values for your organization. **Note: subject headers must not contain spaces**
+Change the default values provided in the `$global:Subj` variable to Country, State, Locality, Organization, Organization Unit and Common Name values for your organization. **Note: subject headers must not contain spaces**

 #### Set Desired User Certificate Type

-Change the `$certType` variable to either `EmailSAN`, `EmailDN` or `UsernameCn`
+Change the `$global:certType` variable to either `EmailSAN`, `EmailDN` or `UsernameCn`

 ##### Email Subject Alternative Name (EmailSAN)